-Does this financial product have a sustainable investment objective? • • □ Yes • ○  No investn It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy \boxtimes with a social objective ☐ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Does this financ ial product have a sustainable investm ent objec ctive? •• 🗆 Yes • UYes • No / investm nake a minimum of sustainable tents with an environmental /e: % charact its object have a m otes Environmental/Social (E/S) eristics and while it does not have as stive a sustainable investment, it will ninimum proportion of 5% of ble investments y Y in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy f in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy \boxtimes with a social objective ŝ nake a minimum of sustainable aents with a social objective:% ~ otes E/S characteristics, but will not ny sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.